Narinder Singh Kapany

 Narinder Singh Kapany (31 October 1926 – 4 December 2020) was an Indian-American physicist and a pioneer in the field of fiber optics.
 Notably, Kapany is known for coining and popularising the term "fiber optics".
 Fortune named him one of seven "Unsung Heroes of the 20th Century" for his Nobel Prize-deserving invention.
 He was awarded India's second highest civilian award, the Padma Vibhushan, posthumously in 2021.
 He served as an Indian Ordnance Factories Service (IOFS) officer.
 He was also offered the post of Scientific Adviser to the Defence Minister of India, by the first Prime Minister of India, Jawaharlal Nehru.
+He was also associated with the Sikh Foundation and was involved in the preservation of Sikh artwork as a collector.

 Early life and research

+Photograph of the Kapany family, circa late 19th century.
+Pictured is the grandfather (centre), great-grandfather (left), and great-grandmother (right) of Narinder Singh Kapany of Moga, Punjab.

 Kapany was born on 31 October 1926, in Moga, Punjab to Sundar Singh and Kundan Kaur.
 He was from a Sikh Khatri family of Sodhi clan and were landlords.
 The family claims to be descended from Guru Amar Das, the third guru of the Sikhs, through the guru's son Mohari.
 (Note: Mohari's name is alternatively spelt as 'Mohri'.)
 In c.1760, the family shifted to Nizamabad in Uttar Pradesh.
 He completed his schooling in Dehradun and went on to graduate from Agra University.
 He served as an Indian Ordnance Factories Service officer, before going to Imperial College London in 1952 to work on a Ph.D. degree in optics from the University of London, which he obtained in 1955.

 At Imperial College, Kapany worked with Harold Hopkins on transmission through fibers, achieving good image transmission through a large bundle of optical fibers for the first time in 1953.
 Optical fibers had been tried for image transmission before, but Hopkins and Kapany's technique allowed much better image quality than could previously be achieved.
 This, combined with the almost-simultaneous development of optical cladding by Dutch scientist Bram van Heel, helped jump start the new field of fiber optics.
 Kapany coined the term 'fiber optics' in an article in Scientific American in 1960, wrote the first book about the new field, and was the new field's most prominent researcher, writer, and spokesperson.

 Kapany's research and work encompassed fiber-optics communications, lasers, biomedical instrumentation, solar energy and pollution monitoring.
 He had over 120 patents, and was a member of the National Inventors Council.
 He was an International Fellow of numerous scientific societies including the Royal Academy of Engineering, the Optical Society of America, and the American Association for the Advancement of Science.